-over $C$ is a D-\emph{special} variety associated with $T$ and $U$.
-We will also say that $T$ (or $U$) is a $j$-special (respectively, geodesic) variety associated with this D-special variety.
-As before we have a parametric family of geodesic varieties associated with $T$ and hence we also have a parametric family of D-special varieties associated with $T$. \end{definition}
+\item A D-\emph{special} variety is a variety $S:=\langle \langle U, T \rangle \rangle$ for some $T$ and $U$ as above.
+In this case $S$ is said to be a D-special variety associated with $T$ and $U$.
+We will also say that $T$ (or $U$) is a $j$-special (respectively, geodesic) variety associated with $S$.
+A D-special variety associated with $T$ is one associated with $T$ and $U$ for some $C$-geodesic variety $U$ which is associated with $T$.